mschoeffel/DesignPattern/src/script/JavaQuestions.md

 ## Exception handling
 ## <a name="q-8-1"></a> 8.1 Why is exception handling important?
+Most applications are large and complex.
+I’ve not seen an application without defects.
+It is not that bad programmers create defects.
+Even good programmers write code that has defects and throws exceptions.
+There are two things that are important when exceptions are thrown.
+- A friendly message to the user:\
+You do not want a windows blue screen.
+When something goes wrong and an exception occurs, it would be great to let the user know that something went wrong and tech support has been notified.
+Additional thing we can do is to give the user a unique exception identifier and information on how to reach the tech support.
+- Enough Information for the Support Team/Support Developer to debug the problem:\
+When writing code, always think about what information would I need to debug a problem in this piece of code.
+Make sure that information is made available, mostly in the logs, if there are exceptions.
+It would be great to tie the information with the unique exception identifier given to the user.

 ## <a name="q-8-2"></a> 8.2 What design pattern is used to implement exception handling features in most languages?
+When an exception is thrown from a method with no exception handling, it is thrown to the calling method.
+If there is no exception handling in that method too, it is further thrown up to its calling method and so on.
+This happens until an appropriate exception handler is found.This is an example of Chain of Responsibility Pattern defined as “a way of passing a request between a chain of objects”.

 ## <a name="q-8-3"></a> 8.3 What is the need for finally block?
+A finally block is needed if you use resources that needs to be closed even is an error or exception occurs.
+Or to prevent a dead lock in a exception or error state.

 ## <a name="q-8-4"></a> 8.4 Does `finally` always execute?
 Yes, `finally` will be called after the execution of the `try` or `catch` code blocks.